BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 This next level is running as a container at http://container.target.flaws2.cloud/.
 Just like S3 buckets, other resources on AWS can have open permissions.
 I'll give you a hint that the ECR (Elastic Container Registry) is named "level2".
 ```

 If an ECR is public, we can list its images.
-For that we need the repository name and the registry id
+For that we need the repository name and the registry ID
 ```
 ┌──(kali㉿kali)-[~]
 └─$ aws sts get-caller-identity